BrandonM471998/city-cemetery-project/README.md

 * [Marketing Material](#Marketing-Material)

 # Excel Walkthrough
 1. The data starts with a total of 19746 rows and 16 columns detailing the burial information for each person in the cemetery dataset.
+Sadly I am not able to show the full dataset at the request of Nashville City Cemetery.

 2. For the first pivot table, I wanted to look at the top causes of death in the dataset and chart the results, so I used the cause of death column and the count of the volume column.
 The top cause of death was consumption.